NoJuanNobody/ER-resources/README.md

 # ER-resources boilerplate
-this repo containes an up to date boilerplate of all of the Erickson Living resources needed to start a project quickly
+this repo containes an up to date boilerplate of all of the Erickson Living resources needed to start a project quickly make sure to review the nuanced versioning documentation at the bottom of this document to use this boilerplate to its full potential.

 ## getting started